algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 drwxrwxr-x 3 alignak alignak 4096 May  4 06:44 sample/
 ```

 The `alignak.cfg` file is the configuration file you'll import in the backend of Alignak.
 It mainly defines the files that will be imported or not in the backend.
-Currenlty you don't need to modify something in this file, unless you do not use the default directories.
+Currently you don't need to modify something in this file, unless you do not use the default directories.

 The `alignak.backend-run.cfg` is a sample file like the one above.
+This file is intended to be used when you want to run Alignak with the configuration you stored in the backend.

-The `alignak.ini` define your daemons configuration.
-I advise you to be **very careful** if you change something in this file !
+The `alignak.ini` file is only used by the scripts provided in the *dev* forlder of the repository.
+It is not used by Alignak so do not care about them;)

 Folder **arbiter**: this folder contains all main configuration files.
-It is in this that you will define your hosts, your services, your check commands, as well as the configuration of the modules.
+Here you will define your hosts, your services, your check commands, as well as the configuration of the modules.

-Folder **certs**: it is used to store your certificates.
+Folder **certs**: it is used to store your certificates if you are using SSL connection between the Alignak daemons.

 Folder **daemons**: contains the daemon _ini_ files, which allow to define the folders, the pid, the port,...

-Folder **sample**: this last folder contains samples configuration files for your services, hosts, commands,...
+Folder **sample**: this last folder contains sample configuration files for your services, hosts, commands,...

 ## Configure daemons

 First we will configure the daemons.
-Inside the `arbiter/daemons` folder, you can find one `.cfg` file for each Alignak daemon.
+Into the `arbiter/daemons` folder, you can find one `.cfg` file for each Alignak daemon.

 You must at least add the modules of the Backend and the other modules that you've installed.
 Here is sample examples for each daemons: